Scott Glennie: Amateur

 Glennie was drafted by the Brandon Wheat Kings in the second round, 29th overall in the 2006 Western Hockey League (WHL) Bantam Draft.
 He played his last season of minor hockey with the Winnipeg Wild of the Manitoba Midget Hockey League.
 In his rookie season with the team in 2007–08, Glennie had the third highest goal total on the club, scoring 26 goals, while finishing with the fifth highest point total at 58.
 In the playoffs, Glennie scored one goal in six games as Brandon was eliminated in the first round of the playoffs.
 In his second year in Brandon, Glennie would miss fifteen games due to injuries, however, he would improve his numbers from his rookie season, as Glennie scored 28 goals and 70 points, once again finishing fifth in team scoring.
 Glennie would have an impressive playoff performance, tying Brayden Schenn in team scoring with 18 points in 12 post-season games.
-Glennie was a highly ranked prospect heading into the 2009 NHL Entry Draft, ending up ranked 7th among all North American skaters by the NHL's Central Scouting Bureau.
+Glennie was a highly ranked prospect heading into the 2009 NHL entry draft, ending up ranked 7th among all North American skaters by the NHL's Central Scouting Bureau.
 He was drafted in the first round, 8th overall by the Dallas Stars.

 Professional

 On July 13, 2010, Glennie was signed to a three-year entry-level contract with the Stars.
 After his season with Brandon was over, Glennie joined the Texas Stars of the American Hockey League (AHL) for the final few games and playoffs of the 2010–11 AHL season, playing in four games and recording no points.
 Glennie made his National Hockey League (NHL) debut during the 2011–12 season with the Dallas Stars.
 He played in a single game, without recording any points.
 With the exception of his one game at the NHL level, Glennie had spent his entire professional career with the Texas Stars until the end of the 2014–15 season.
 During the 2013-14 AHL season, Glennie scored a career-high 15 goals and 28 points in the regular season, along with 10 points (six goals, four assists) in the postseason en route to the Stars' Calder Cup Championship run.
 This led to a one-year contract renewal.

 At the conclusion of the 2014–15 season and only having played one regular season game with Dallas, the Stars announced they would not renew his contract.
+Scott Glennie is commonly referred to as one of the Top 15 bust since the Hockey Lockout.

 After sitting out the entirety of the 2015–16 season as a free agent in order to fully recuperate from injury, Glennie accepted an invite to try out with hometown club, the Manitoba Moose on September 21, 2016.
 After a successful training camp with the Moose, Glennie resumed his professional career in signing a one-year deal on October 14, 2016.